sgunadhya/blog/content/review/story_of_your_life.md

 anomalies and red-herrings accelerated Human Understanding more than the systematic cause and effect linear thinking.

-We know that context affects our approach to problem solving.
+We know that the context affects our approach to problem solving.
 A singular point-of-view, a fine approach lets us see the solution plain and clear.
 Our reach and our grasp become the same.
 We arrive at a solution with tunnel-vision-like clarity and flow.
 It is the same relief we get when we solve a hard problem in Mechanics by a Lagrangian or Hamiltonian and not from the systematic